magento/devdocs/guides/v2.1/cloud/live/sens-data-initial.md

 ---
 layout: default
 group: cloud
-subgroup: Live
+subgroup: 163_config
 title: Example of managing system-specific settings
 menu_title: Example of managing system-specific settings
-menu_order: 15
+menu_order: 30
-menu_node:
-level3_menu_node: level3child
-level3_subgroup: sens-data
 version: 2.1
 github_link: cloud/live/sens-data-initial.md
 ---

 This topic discusses how to manage default {% glossarytooltip 05099dbb-d491-4e33-a065-16035cb2d4d9 %}locale{% endglossarytooltip %} and static file optimization settings in your integration system. _Static file optimization_ means merging and minifying {% glossarytooltip 312b4baf-15f7-4968-944e-c814d53de218 %}JavaScript{% endglossarytooltip %} and Cascading Style Sheets, and minifying {% glossarytooltip a2aff425-07dd-4bd6-9671-29b7edefa871 %}HTML{% endglossarytooltip %} templates.
 Static file optimization should be disabled in integration (where you're testing) and enabled in staging and production.

 These particular settings are discussed only to explain how the procedure works; you can use the same procedure to manage any available settings.

 This example shows how to: